Collinformatics/AudioTranscription/README.md

 It is recommended that you give them the same name, such as "AudioTranscription"

-- Finding the Python interpreter:
+After creating a project in both IDEs, add a Python interperter to the Intillij project:

-  In Pycharm, use the IDE's terminal to find the python executable file with the command:
+- In Pycharm, use the IDE's terminal to find the python executable file with the command:

       find . -name python.exe 2>/dev/null